-- The council's business plan is refreshed annually and is subject to review by Overview and Scrutiny prior to approval by Full Council.
-The business plan is published annually. - Business plan actions are managed by officers and monitored by Cabinet and Overview and Scrutiny. - The business plan is developed taking into account the life in Wyre survey and other demographic information, including locality plans, neighbourhood profiles, state of Wyre reports and public health reports. - Service quality is regularly reviewed via the council's formal complaints system, the waste management partnership board and the leisure management partnership board. - The business plan includes a set of measures which are reported quarterly to the Overview and Scrutiny Committee. - The MTFP, revenue estimates and capital programme are published annually and are key documents for forecasting our budget requirements and planning ahead. - An efficiency programme compliments the MTFP ensuring sustainability going forward.
+- The Council's business plan is refreshed annually and is subject to review by Overview and Scrutiny prior to approval by Full Council.
+The business plan is refreshed and published annually. - Business plan actions are managed by officers and monitored by Cabinet and the Overview and Scrutiny Committee. - The business plan is developed taking into account the life in Wyre survey and other demographic information, including locality plans, neighbourhood profiles, state of Wyre reports and public health reports. - Service quality is regularly reviewed via the council's formal complaints system, the Waste Management Partnership board and the Leisure Management Partnership Board.

+- The business plan includes a set of measures which are reported quarterly to the Overview and Scrutiny Committee. - The MTFP, revenue estimates and capital programme are published annually and are key documents for forecasting our budget requirements and planning ahead. - An efficiency programme compliments the MTFP ensuring sustainability going forward. - We explore opportunities to work with our partners and collaborate on funding applications.